Company: Emma Boyns Photography

 Region: West Sussex

-In September 2020, award-winning freelance photographer, Emma Boyns, was commissioned to shoot images of food for promotional content.
+Award-winning freelance photographer, Emma Boyns, was commissioned to shoot images of food for promotional content.

 A quote was provided to the client with a total estimated cost of £740.00.

 Upon completion of the photoshoot, 21 images were sent to the client along with a copy of Emma’s terms and conditions, license to use and an invoice for £718.60, which stipulated 30 day payment terms.